 |Amy Deem Profile|

-This past summer in London, Deem helped guide the women's track and field team to one of the most dominating performances in USA Olympic track and field history.
+Prior to the 2013 track and field season, Deem helped guide the women's track and field team to one of the most dominating performances in USA Olympic track and field history.
 The team won 14 medals, including six gold, four silver and four bronze.
 Overall, she was part of Team USA who won more medals and gold medals than any other nation at the Games.
 Three of her former athletes - Murielle Ahoure, T'erea Brown and Lauryn Williams - competed in the Games.
 Ahoure (100m, 200m) and Brown (400m hurdles) reached the finals of their events, while Williams earned gold as part of the 4x100m relay pool.

 Deem, elected to the UM Sports Hall of Fame in 2006, has been responsible for building the women's track and field program from very modest beginnings into an NCAA powerhouse.
 Prior to her being named head coach in 1990, the Hurricanes had never had an athlete record an NCAA qualifying mark.
 Since then, Deem has guided 43 student-athletes to a combined 149 All-America honors and 12 national championships.